microsoft/vscode-iot-workbench/docs/provision_azure_services.md

 	![Create a new storage](pic/new_storage.png)

-    Enter the name of the new storage account and make sure to use the location of the resource group for the new resources.
+    Enter the name of the new storage account and make sure to use the same location of the resource group for the new resources.

 	> You could also select an existing storage account.